 Why translate my website into Arabic?

 Second reason: Increasing your client base.
 Addressing 22 more countries in their mother tongue will automatically reach potential clients in these countries.
 6 out of the 22 Arabic countries have a very Human development index and another 5 have a high development index.
-Furthermore, some of the Arabic countries’ economies have a very high growth rate (example: Egypt 5.8 % (2018)).
+Furthermore, some of the Arabic countries’ economies have a very high growth rate (for example Egypt’s 5.8 % (2018)).
 Many fields like high-tech, apps, medical field companies, and pharma consider the Arabic market as a potential growth space for the future and thus they translate the content increasingly into Arabic.

 Part of building your brand is to be able to localize it and adapt it to various populations.
 Arabic is not another language, it represents a large influential world population, thus, most certainly needs to be localized.
 This will help you to have a deep insight into the market, client requirements, and challenges.
 Moreover, you will be able to add value to your services.

 Arabic is one of the most spoken languages around the world, around 5% of the world’s population are native Arabic speakers, however, only 0.9% of the web is in Arabic.
 As the internet reaches more population around the world, we expect the market of Arabic Translation to significantly grow.
-Although MSA (Modern standardized Arabic) is on the decline, it is still the main used version of Arabic in many fields and topics, however, as the internet reaches more portions of the general population around the Arabic speaking world, more simplified versions of Arabic might be needed, including a mixture of local dialects and MSA.
-Eventually, we recommend you to have professional advice and guidance from experts to be able to provide best-localized products and consequently outcomes.
+Although MSA (Modern standardized Arabic) is on the decline, it is still the main used version of Arabic in many fields and topics, however, as the internet reaches more portions of the general population around the Arabic-speaking world, more simplified versions of Arabic might be needed, including a mixture of local dialects and MSA.
+Eventually, we recommend you have professional advice and guidance from experts to be able to provide the best-localized products and consequently outcomes.